We are delighted to be taking part in Agroforestry Open Weekend 2023

 Our agroforestry

 Our aim is to focus on perennial polyculture across the entire farm and employ a no-till approach.
-We will also be trialling other heritage cereals using a no-till, continuous grain cropping approach and have been working on creating our own landrace wheat.

 how to find us